Back to blog

 Substance requirementsEU rules apply — need genuine connection to Estonia

-Estonia's e-Residency program lets you set up an EU company entirely online.
-The tax model is unique: you pay zero corporate tax on retained earnings.
-Tax only kicks in when you distribute profits as dividends (at 20%, reduced to 14% for regular distributions).
+Estonia's e-Residency program enables online setup of an EU company.
+The distinctive feature is the tax model: zero corporate tax on retained earnings, with tax applied only on distributed profits (20%, reduced to 14% for regular distributions).

 → Full Estonia tax guide